-Professor Edward Casey is the immediate past president of the American Philosophical Association (Eastern Division), and recent past chairman of the Philosophy Department at Stony Brook University.
+Professor Edward Casey was the president of the American Philosophical Association (Eastern Division) from 2009-10, and he was chairman of the Philosophy Department at Stony Brook University for a decade.
 He works in aesthetics, philosophy of space and time, ethics, perception, and psychoanalytic theory.
 He obtained his doctorate at Northwestern University in 1967 and has taught at Yale University, the University of California at Santa Barbara, The New School for Social Research, Emory University, and several other institutions.
 He is currently Distinguished Professor of Philosophy at Stony Brook University.

 His recent research includes investigations into place and space; landscape painting and maps as modes of representation; ethics and the other; feeling and emotion; philosophy of perception (with special attention to the role of the glance); the nature of edges.